irmakguzey/irmakguzey.github.io/_pages/about.md

 layout: about
 title: About Me
 permalink: /
-subtitle: Graduate Research Assistant and a Fulbright Scholar in New York University (she/her)
+subtitle: PhD student in Computer Science, New York University (she/her)

 profile:
   align: right